Trustee: University of Chichester Multi-academy Trust

-The University of Chichester Multi-Academy Trust is currently seeking an additional Trustee to help steer the Trust through the next phase of its development as it grows from 13 to 30 academies.
+The University of Chichester Multi-Academy Trust is currently seeking two additional Trustees to help steer the Trust through the next phase of its development as it grows from 14 to 30 academies.
 The Trust is seeking to add powerful momentum to the progress of its family of academies through a shared aspirational vision and inclusive ethos where pupil progress and development of outstanding teachers are at the heart of its work.
 The Trust’s approach is that all schools are different and can take different routes on their journey to excellence.

-The Trust is looking to recruit an individual who can bring strategic vision, passion and experience to our Board.
-Preferably, the candidate will have experience of managing or working within a new and growing organisation.
-The candidate must have a passion for education and be keen to develop the Trust as it enters the next stage of its development.
+The Trust is looking to recruit individuals who can bring strategic vision, passion and experience to our Board.
+Preferably, candidates will have experience of managing or working within a new and growing organisation.
+Candidates must have a passion for education and be keen to develop the Trust as it enters the next stage of its development.

 Trustees will be expected to commit an average of 4- 8 hours a month.
 Board meetings are held five times a year and are held either at the University of Chichester campuses in Chichester or Bognor or at Trust Academies which are in Portsmouth, Chichester and Hampshire.

-We are seeking an experienced professional with one or more of the following core competencies
+We are seeking experienced professionals with one or more of the following core competencies:

 - School improvement – either as a Head, Ofsted Inspector or national adviser

 - Finance – either as a Finance professional, entrepreneur or a Non-executive Trustee/Director

 - Strategic leadership